rohit-bharmal/github-manager/README.md

 ### Pull Requests View

-- All PRs authored by the user
+- All public PRs authored by the user
 - Includes upstream repository contributions
 - Status filtering (open, closed, merged)
 - Repository context for each PR